How to Associate Takeoff Items with Estimates: A Comprehensive Guide

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 Associating your takeoff items to your estimate.
-Items to be quantified in the drawing should be associated with a corresponding name and description of the quantity takeoff sheet.
-What I'd like to do is turn your attention to your sheet number S2 in the drawings provided for this class.
+Items to be quantified in the drawings should be associated with a corresponding name and description on the quantity takeoff sheet.
+I'd like to turn your attention to sheet number S2 in the drawings provided for this class.

-So for quick reference, you can look at the pad footing schedule.
-You'll see this pad footing schedule starting at footing A all the way down to J. The area that we're working in right now is only using a portion of those.
+For quick reference, you can look at the pad footing schedule.
+You'll see this pad footing schedule starting at footing A and continuing through footing J. The area that we're working in right now is only using a portion of those.
 This particular footing schedule was provided for the entire building.

-All we're doing now is doing an addition.
-These are the only three footings that we'll be using for this portion of the project, therefore they're clearly identified in the takeoff as well as the estimate itself.
-It all starts in the drawings and by referencing sheet S2 immediately brings your attention to where the source of the information on the footings came from.
+We're currently working on an addition.
+These are the only three footings that we'll be using for this portion of the project; therefore, they're clearly identified in both the takeoff and the estimate itself.
+It all starts in the drawings, and referencing sheet S2 immediately draws your attention to the source of the footing information.

-So notice on the VDCI music and guest quantity takeoff sheet, notice that we're utilizing a master format for our concrete and then in the description we've actually identified whether it's type B, C, or D accordingly.
-So that's the migration of the pad footing schedule into the quantity takeoff where it actually has both the description and the master format code number right into the estimate.
-I wanted to make sure that everything is related and it's easy for somebody to follow.
+Notice on the VDCI music and guest quantity takeoff sheet that we're utilizing MasterFormat for our concrete, and in the description, we've identified whether it's Type B, C, or D accordingly.
+That's the migration of the pad footing schedule into the quantity takeoff, which includes both the description and the MasterFormat code number directly in the estimate.
+I wanted to ensure that everything is related and easy for someone else to follow.

-When you look at the estimate itself you say well gee where's that footing B from?
-You can actually see it in your takeoff and you can actually see it in the drawings itself on the pad footing schedule.
+When you look at the estimate itself, you might ask, "Where is footing B from?"
+You can actually see it in your takeoff and in the drawings themselves on the pad footing schedule.
 It can work in both directions.
-You can go from the footing schedule all the way on into the estimate.
+You can go from the footing schedule all the way into the estimate.

 Learn Construction Estimating